Uwajimaya/FS2020/FAQ.md

 **Q**: When using the default planes, I can see the landing lights reflecting inside clouds.
 Why don't I see that anymore after installing your mod?
 **A**:
-      *1. A light setting called "volumetric" enables those reflections - which I purposefully disabled for landing and taxi lights (but enabled for strobes).
+      1. A light setting called "volumetric" enables those reflections - which I purposefully disabled for landing and taxi lights (but enabled for strobes).
 With the dim default lights, it's not too much of a problem, but the brighter lights also make the lighting "cone" a lot more visible when outside of clouds - and it looks like fog (see images below).
-If you want you can enable it for any light - go into the .fx file, look for "volumetric=0" and change it to "volumetric=1".
+If you want you can enable it for any light - go into the .fx file, look for "volumetric=0" and change it to "volumetric=1". < br>
-      *2. I am in the process of adding dedicated volumetric taxi and landing lights to all planes.
+      2. I am in the process of adding dedicated volumetric taxi and landing lights to all planes.
 This will allow me to fine-tune the refelctio/glare in fog and in clouds without lowering the intensity of the lights illuminating the runaway.
 It's 2 lights - one for the visual effect, one for illumnation.